KDVN/doc/kdvn_openerp_guide.rst

 	.. image:: kdvnstatic/IMG_dashboard.png

-	You can change your password by clicking to “Preferences”
+	You can change your password by clicking to â€œPreferencesâ€�

-	After clicking to “Preferences”, the following screen of “Preferences” will appear
+	After clicking to â€œPreferencesâ€�, the following screen of â€œPreferencesâ€� will appear

 	.. image:: kdvnstatic/IMG_change_pass.png

-	Please input your new password in to “Password” filed, then click “Change Password”.
+	Please input your new password in to â€œPasswordâ€� filed, then click â€œChange Passwordâ€�.
 After saving the new password, you are required to logout and re-login by the new password to confirm that it has worked properly.

-	Please input your new password in to “Password” filed, then click “Change Password”.
+	Please input your new password in to â€œPasswordâ€� filed, then click â€œChange Passwordâ€�.
 After saving the new password, you are required to logout and re-login by the new password to confirm that it has worked properly.

- Note:
+ïƒ¸ Note:

-	1. The system OpenERP of Kinden Vietnam Co., Ltd. contains very important information of company’s business.
-Therefore, for security purpose, users can only access to the system by company’s registered computers via company’s LAN/Wifi .
+	1. The system OpenERP of Kinden Vietnam Co., Ltd. contains very important information of companyâ€™s business.
+Therefore, for security purpose, users can only access to the system by companyâ€™s registered computers via companyâ€™s LAN/Wifi .
 Users have responsibilities to keep TOP SECRET of their own login passwords to avoid information leak out to any third parties.

 	2. The system requires user to re-login if there are no action after every one hour.